Kentico/KenticoCloudDeliveryJavaRxSDK/README.md

     }
 }

-// Adds a type resolver that will eventually convert items from JSON to your strongly-typed models at runtime.
+// Adds a type resolver that will eventually convert items from JSON to your strongly typed models at runtime.
-// Please note that you currently need to have models for all content types you want to work with.
+// Note: Currently, you need to have models for all content types you want to work with.
-// We plan to release an update that will allow you to return
+// We plan to release an update that will allow you to return a generic
-// a generic ContentItem if the strongly-typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {
+// ContentItem if the strongly typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {
     @Override
     public Cafe apply(Void input) {